Public transport, car parking, walking and cycling

-The pier is situated right next to Cutty Sark and is a five-minute walk from the National Maritime Museum and Queen’s house and a short walk up the hill to the Royal Observatory.
+The pier is situated right next to Cutty Sark and is a five-minute walk from the National Maritime Museum and Queen’s House and a short walk up the hill to the Royal Observatory.

 City Cruises offer sightseeing cruises which enable you to explore the many sights of the River Thames.
-They depart to and from Greenwich every 30 minutes, every day of the week, all year round from piers near popular attractions including Westminster, London Eye and Tower of London.
+They depart to and from Greenwich every 40 minutes, every day of the week, all year round from piers near popular attractions including Westminster, London Eye and Tower of London.

 Free London cycle guides illustrating routes can be ordered online from Transport for London.
-For further information on National Cycle Routes, visit the Sustrans website
+For further information on National Cycle Routes, visit the Sustrans website.